Terminator 2D: NO FATE

 blank

-Roguelike vs Roguelite - What are the differences?
+Roguelike vs Roguelite - these are the differences

 Roguelikes and roguelites have a lot in common, but the differences are crucial.
 While roguelikes like NetHack rely on a complete restart after each death, roguelites like Hades offer permanent upgrades and story progression.
 Both genres have their merits - depending on your personal taste between hard challenge and constant improvement.